dimonovdd/Xamarin.MediaGallery/docs/migration2.x.x.md

 `SaveMediaPermission` has been moved to new nuget packages [`Xamarin.MediaGallery.Permision`](https://www.nuget.org/packages/Xamarin.MediaGallery.Permision) and [`Xamarin.MediaGallery.Permision.Maui`](https://www.nuget.org/packages/Xamarin.MediaGallery.Permision.Maui).

-And it is based on `Xamarin.Essentials.Permissions.BasePlatformPermission` for Xamarin and `Microsoft.Maui.Essentials.Permissions.BasePlatformPermission` for .net6(MAUI)
+And it is based on `Xamarin.Essentials.Permissions.BasePlatformPermission` for Xamarin and `Microsoft.Maui.ApplicationModel.BasePlatformPermission` for .net6(MAUI)

 ## MediaPickRequest